xtreemtg/multi_threaded_db/DatabaseCode/README.md

 making the database locksafe in order to prevent erroneous responses back to users or unwanted changes to the table.
-I locked down database by giving a ReentrantReadWriteLock to each table, and to each column and row within the table.
+I locked down database by giving a ReentrantReadWriteLock to each table, and to each column and row within the table as well as to each Btree.
 In order to avoid deadlock, I be sure to lock and unlock the locks in exactly the same order.
-Addition, by surrounding the locks in a try/finally block, the locks are guaranteed to release their locks.
+Addition, by surrounding the locks in a try/finally block and unlocking the locks in the finally block, the locks are 100% guaranteed to release their locks.

 Regarding memory, everytime something is written to the database, the database gets saved.
 I have Serialized the Database object and every time theres a write, it